nasa/harmony-trajectory-subsetter/CHANGE.md

+[version 0.1.17] 2024-06-10

+- **DAS-2161**
+ - Internal change to how some parameters are passed to the trajectory subsetter binary.
+No user facing changes.

 [version 0.1.16] 2024-06-11

 - **DAS-2149**
   - Fixed issue introduced in original change by ensuring that the time range is only calculated when we have spatial or temporal constraints.

 [version 0.1.15] 2024-05-24